 - The urge to steal comes on spontaneously

 Stealing for whatever reason can cause pain, hurt, resentment, and anger in everyone that it affects.
 People who suffer from kleptomania can obtain treatment to help manage their symptoms to prevent these behaviors from reaching their peak again.

-People who are usually interested in fire to the extent where they are preoccupied with it may be experiencing pyromania.
+People who are usually interested in the fire to the extent that they are preoccupied with it may be experiencing pyromania.
 Pyromania is an impulse control disorder where a person experiences an uncontrollable need to set things on fire regardless of the repercussions it may cause.

 Symptoms of this very specific type of impulse control disorder include: